-Our findings suggest that, in complex multi-stakeholder organisations, different stakeholders use PMSs for different purposes, including diagnostic, monitoring and legitimising purposes.
-The PMSs use high levels measures focused on national progress targets such as patient experiences, waiting times and rate of hospital-acquired infections which means that they are designed in a manner that makes them suitable for strategic use (e.g., resource allocation and benchmarking – see Nagendran et al. 2012).
+Our findings suggest that, in complex multi-stakeholder organisations, different stakeholders use PMS for different purposes, including diagnostic, monitoring and legitimising purposes.
+PMS use high level measures focused on national progress targets such as patient experiences, waiting times and rate of hospital-acquired infections, which means that they are designed in a manner that makes them suitable for strategic use (e.g., resource allocation and benchmarking – see Nagendran et al. 2012).
 However, they are not particularly useful for operational purposes because high level measures lack the appropriate level of specificity, granularity and sensitivity that is able to identify potential risks at the point of care (Nagendran et al. 2012).
-Thus, the PMS design does not appear fit for operational use (Edwards 2015).
+Thus, PMS design does not appear fit for operational use (Edwards 2015).

-The design of PMSs also seemed to emphasise efficiency as against effectiveness.
-Again, even on occasions where effectiveness measures were employed, because of the nature of PMS design, reporting could only realistically be undertaken at a very high level which operational managers responsible for service delivery were unable to relate to.
-Also it was unclear not only who had specific responsibility for the design of a PMS but, also, how frequently the PMS is reviewed, thus suggesting that PMS design is emergent rather than purposeful.
+The design of PMS also seemed to emphasise efficiency as against effectiveness.
+Again, even on occasions where effectiveness measures were employed, because of the nature of PMS design, reporting could only realistically be undertaken at a very high level, to which operational managers responsible for service delivery were unable to relate.
+It was also unclear not only who had specific responsibility for the design of a PMS but also how frequently the PMS is reviewed, thus suggesting that PMS design is emergent rather than purposeful.

 Our conclusion is that the lack of clarity over purpose, emphasis on strategic use of measures, responsibility over the design and review of the PMS and the emergent nature of its design produce a PMS that is confusing and not useful at either strategic or operational levels, thus, we opine that in complex multi-stakeholder organisations, the design of the PMS emerges organically through the interactions of different stakeholders over time rather than being designed with a clear and shared purpose.
 The root cause of this appears to be the contradictory interests and priorities of multiple stakeholders and the absence of a purposeful process for designing and reviewing the PMS.
-We also contend that in complex multi-stakeholder organisations, ambiguity over the appropriate level of specificity, granularity and sensitivity of PMS measures has resulted in a PMS that is deemed not useful and, thus, not valued.
+We also contend that in complex multi-stakeholder organisations, ambiguity over the appropriate level of specificity, granularity and sensitivity of PMS measures has resulted in a PMS that is deemed not useful and thus not valued.

 5.3 Implementation (deployment) of PMS

 Implementation is defined by Bourne et al. (2000) as “…the phase in which systems and procedures are put in place to collect and process the data that enable the measurements to be made regularly” (p.
 758).
 Studies by Bourne et al. (2002) identified seven factors that influence the outcome of PMS implementation; these are (i) top management commitment, (ii) well-articulated measures, (iii) facilitation, (iv) required effort, (v) ease of data accessibility, (vi) measurement consequences, and (vii) strategic overtake.
-Although the literature suggests that PMS implementation is largely a simple and mechanistic process which can be managed with traditional project management methods (Bourne et al. 2000), it also suggests that in complex multi-stakeholder organisations it is unlikely that well-articulated and theoretically focused frameworks (such as balanced scorecard) would be appropriate for the capturing of the entire spectrum of performance needs of the organisation (Vakkuri and Meklin 2006).